ed-ke/50-002_2D_Challenge_2018/README.md

 6) Solver guaranteed to return accurate results for relaxed test cases only.

 #### Proposed Improvements:
-1) Usage of memomisation and decorators to speed up "coin flip" function call at each random walk step.
+1) Usage of memomisation and decorators to speed up "coin flip" function call at each random walk step and CNF parsing.
+2) Usage of advanced pseudo-random number generators like Xoroshiro128+ with direct sign testing for random booleans instead of conditionals with the default random package.
-2) Usage of decrement to zero while loops and other micro-optimisations.
+3) Usage of decrement to zero while loops and other micro-optimisations.

 </br >